the fresh films reviews

 Review

-In 1995, the James Bond series was rejuvenated after the series' longest hiatus to date.
-Out went the stern Timothy Dalton and in came the suave Pierce Brosnan who combined Roger Moore's elegance and tongue-in-cheek humour with a more modern and direct action approach.
-The series had been made edgier towards the end of 1980s, and GoldenEye recaptures this approach whilst combining it with well-paced action in the best 1990s style.
+In 1995, the James Bond series was rejuvenated after its longest hiatus to date.
+Out went the stern Timothy Dalton, and in came the suave Pierce Brosnan, who combined Roger Moore's elegance and tongue-in-cheek humour with a more modern, direct action approach.
+The series had grown edgier toward the end of the 1980s, and GoldenEye recaptures that sensibility while merging it with well-paced, unmistakably 1990s action.
 Brosnan is at his best-looking here, making Bond more believable as a sex symbol than the agent had been in a long time.
-At the same time, he is very much persausive as a spy and killer.
-Brosnan is comfortable with the Bond cliches and also able to refresh them.
+At the same time, he is entirely persuasive as both spy and killer.
+Brosnan is comfortable with the Bond clichés – and also able to refresh them.

-Refreshing is also the script, despite some flaws and improbabilities.
+Also refreshing is the writing, despite some flaws and improbabilities.
 The villains are larger than life and delightfully idiosyncratic, from the nerdy Boris to the fascinating Trevelyan and the outrageously funny Xenia Onatopp.
-And the script is somewhat back to basic, with large-scale schemes that don't appear rushed.
+The script represents a return to basics, with large-scale schemes that don't feel rushed.
 It is a pleasant surprise to see Bond acting as a classic spy again, which he does here in several segments.
-In GoldenEye, the main themes are friendship, loyalty and Bond's ability to love, with the Bond/Trevelyan relation being particularly interesting in this respect.
-The skilled director Martin Campbell doesn't make his film too political, despite some historical justifications.
-Instead he creates a modern, enjoyable and quite suspenseful Bond which stands as the best 007 adventure in recent decades.
+In GoldenEye, the main themes are friendship, loyalty, and Bond's ability to love, with the Bond/Trevelyan relationship being particularly interesting in this respect.
+The skilled director, Martin Campbell, avoids making his film overly political, despite the historical framing, and instead creates a modern, enjoyable and quite suspenseful Bond adventure that stands as the best in the series in recent decades.

 Original review: Copyright © 20.12.1999 Fredrik Gunerius Fevang